shapemaker/Network-and-Cloud-Security-Project/README.md

 This project involved the creation of a cloud environment with a Jump Box and two containers designed to share the load of keeping a single website running, even if one of the containers were to fail.

 Included are the YAML files I used to launch and configure the cloud servers with docker containers via Ansible.
-The files have been tested and used to generate a live ELK deployment on Azure, and they can be used to recreate the entire deployment pictured above.
+The files have been tested and used to generate a live ELK deployment on Azure, and they can be used to recreate the entire deployment pictured below.
 In total, the final product involved a Jump Box server, two docker containers, and an ELK Stack which was used to monitor the log files of the docker containers via FileBeat and MetricBeat.

 ![](Diagrams/Cloud-Security-with-ELK-Stack.png)